SSMM0498/arkad-conception/docs/Functional and technical specifications.md

     +   Report Arkast
     +   Delete Arkast

 All the Include and Extends relationships can be understood from the diagram.
-As the diagram is large, It is divided into two parts.
+As the diagram is large, It is divided into 2 parts.
 Hence, the Use Case Diagram of Online Video Database Management System is :

 ##  Use Case Textual Description